 Besides being a hindrance, I believe there is also another often overlooked reason why Tarzan stored his man-made possessions in the cabin and caches, and seldom took them around the Mangani.
 In Chapter One, Tarzan's First Love, the ape-man discovers Taug has been captured by Mbonga's warriors.
 Tarzan then races back to the tribe where he startles them with his sudden appearance.
 "Tarzan noticed this as he had noticed it many times in the past - that always his sudden coming among them left them nervous and unstrung for a considerable time, and that they one and all found it necessary to satisfy themselves that he was indeed Tarzan by smelling about him a half dozen or more times before they calmed down."
 ERB-Jungle Tales Of Tarzan.

 ERB constantly informs us that Kerchak's tribe does not consider Tarzan one of them.
-They more or less see him as a friendly alien that has been adopted by the tribe.
+They more or less see him as a friendly alien who has been adopted by the tribe.
 Like all jungle beasts, the Mangani are very cautious and depend more on their smell than sight.
 Eyes are often tricked but seldom is the smell.
 So, to satisfy their suspicious nature they sniff Tarzan every time he comes around to make sure of his identity.

 The main problem Tarzan had about wearing his manly possessions around the Mangani, was when they sniffed to identify him they would pick up the faint scent of whoever the object belonged to before him.
-It's obvious the scent of man would add confusion to their simple brains, and cause them to take much longer before recognizing and excepting Tarzan.
+It's obvious the scent of man would add confusion to their simple brains, and cause them to take much longer before recognizing and accepting Tarzan.
 The jungle lord definitely did not like this inconvenience, for it was only another obnoxious reminder that he was not one of them.
 To counter this social inconvenience it seems unlikely to me that Tarzan would seldom ware his native-made objects around them.

 Despite our minor indifference I really enjoyed your piece.
 Alan, please don't get mad at me for constantly commenting on your stuff.
 I love talking, Tarzan, and we don't always see exactly the same although we do.
 Nothing personal.
 If anyone would like to read another view on this subject see Tarzine #31, The Apparel Of Tarzan.

 James Michael Moody is a lifelong fan and collector of Edger Rice Burroughs.
-Moody has contributed over two hundred articles to various ERB-related fanzines, over a span of forty-five years.
-He also manages an unauthorized Tarzan blog titled, Greystoke Chronologist: James Michael Moody.
-There the researcher chronologies the Tarzan books starting in May 1872 (known as the pushback theory).instead of the more excepted date May 1888.
+Over the past forty-five years, Moody has contributed over two hundred articles to various ERB-related fanzines.
+He also manages an unauthorized Tarzan blog titled Greystoke Chronologist: James Michael Moody.
+There, the researcher chronologies the Tarzan books starting in May 1872 (known as the pushback theory) instead of the more accepted date, May 1888.

-James Michael Moody is also the author of the action-packed Sci-Fi fantasy adventure Unium series.
-Pioneers On Unium, published December 31, 2019, and Exiled On Unium, published August 25, 2022.
-Swordsman On Unium is going through the publishing process.
+James Michael Moody also authorizes the action-packed Sci-Fi fantasy adventure Unium series.
+Pioneers On Unium, published December 31, 2019, Exiled On Unium, published August 25, 2022, and Swordsman On Unium, published on July 15, 2024.

 No comments: